From $2,475 USD

 Nearby, we show you a traditional sheep pen, where Icelandic farmers sort the sheep in September after the sheep had been rounded up in the mountains.
 We continue to Skalholt, which is one of Iceland's most historic and holy places.
 It was the center of ecclesiastic power in Iceland for more than 700 years.
 The first bishopric was founded here in 1056, with the first bishop, Isleifur, taking the seat.
 From then on, it became the center of learning, culture and worldly power in Iceland.
 The church in Skalholt has the most beautiful altarpiece made with mosaic and colorfully stained windows, both designed by a famous Icelandic female artist.
 You might like to visit the local geothermal swimming pool with hot tubs to top off your sightseeing day the Icelandic way.
 (230 km/143 mi)

-Day 6 GLACIER HIKE - GLACIAL LAGOON (B)
+Day 6 VATNAJÖKULL GLACIER & ICE LAGOON (B)

-In the afternoon we head over to the famous Jökulsarlon Glacier Lagoon for a cruise, sailing between the icebergs of all shapes and sizes, which float in the clear blue water.
-After the lagoon experience, there is time to go down to the black sand beach in case we find icebergs that have floated all the way from the glacier lagoon into the Atlantic Ocean.
-(140 km/87 mi)
+Today we travel to Vatnajökull, Europe's second largest national park, which has Iceland's highest mountains, an alpine environment, and Europe's largest glacier.
+A 5-kilometer round-trip hike takes us through the national park to Svartifoss waterfall, which is surrounded by impressive basalt columns.
+In the afternoon we head over to the famous Jökulsarlon glacier lagoon for a cruise, sailing between the icebergs of all shapes and sizes, which float in the clear blue water.
+After the glacial lake experience, there is time to go down to the black sand beach, the so-called Diamond Beach, in case we find icebergs that have floated all the way from the glacier lagoon into the Atlantic Ocean.
+(420 km/260 miles)